ConsolidatedConnectionin UK

 Explore Dashboard

-The UK's clean power transition faces critical interconnection bottlenecks threatening 2030 targets
+The UK's clean power transition faces critical grid connection bottlenecks threatening 2030 targets

 The Problem